fidian/presentations/welcome-to-scouts-bsa/index.md

 ----

-Go do it!<br>Here's how to get better.
+Here's how to get better.
 <!-- .element: style="color: blue" -->

 ![](coach-teacher-mentor.png)

 <table><tr><td width="50%">

-Here's how to do it.<br>Let me help you.
+Let me help you learn how.
 <!-- .element: style="color: green" -->

 </td><td>

-How do you think you'll get that done?<br>Is there a better, safer, or more cost-effective way?
+What do you think?
+Is there a better way?
 <!-- .element: style="color: teal" -->

 </td></tr></table>